Negative cavity photon spectral function in an optomechanical system with two parametrically-driven mechanical modes: Comparison to the OPA and Physical interpretation

-In what follows, we are going to illustrate the physics behind the spectral function negativity in the stable regime in OPA and in our parametrically-driven OMS, and thus, compare them together.

-As was shown in the previous subsection, the stable negativity in the cavity spectral function of an OPA occurs only in the detuned regime ($ \Delta_p \ne 0 $) due to the extended stability region.
-However, we show that the negativity of the CPSF in our system originates from the negativity of the frequency dependent ECDR defined as
+Let us now illustrate more clearly the physics behind the spectral function negativity in the stable regime in the OPA and in our parametrically-driven OMS, and thus, compare them together.
+As was shown, the stable negativity in the cavity spectral function of an OPA occurs only in the detuned regime ($ \Delta_p \ne 0 $) due to the extended stability region.
+However, based on Eq.(\ref{A2}) the negativity of the CPSF in our system originates from the negativity of the frequency dependent ECDR.
+For comparison, let us first determine the ECDR for a detuned OPA whose self-energy matrix, $ \boldsymbol{\Sigma}_{(\rm det)}^{(\rm OPA)}(\omega)= i (\boldsymbol{\chi}_0^{-1} - (\boldsymbol{\chi}_{(\rm det)}^{{\rm (OPA)}})^{-1}) $, by using Eq.~(\ref{chiOPAdetuned}), is obtained as